-Announcements will be shared at the beginning of the day during and seminar, posted on the office window and delivered via email to parents.
+Announcements will be shared during seminar, posted on the office window and delivered via email to parents.
 Calendar events will be on our web calendar, please double check for any changes.

 CLASS INFORMATION/COURSE CATALOG

 Please visit our website or counselors office for information on courses available at Benzie Central High School.